michael89mcpherson/openai-cloudformation/README.md

-# openai-cloudformation
+# openai-infra-chat
-Results from openai chatgpt buidling aws infrastructure with cloudformation
+Results from openai chatgpt buidling infrastructure sometimes with with aws cloudformation